 Apart from learning in the classroom, students have the opportunities to be nominated to participate in workshops in Hong Kong or overseas, offered by other institutions.
 Recent partners: Design Academy Eindhoven (DAE), Royal College of Art (RCA), Zurich University of the Arts (ZHDK), University of New South Wales (UNSW), University of Technology Sydney (UTS) and National University of Singapore (NUS).

 International Guest Lectures and Conferences

-MDes Scheme engages academic staff beyond PolyU to deliver seminars/ studio subjects or workshops throughout the years.
-Eli Blevis (Indiana University Bloomington), Kees Dorst (UTS), Michael Fox, Sharon Poggenpohl and Gordon Hush (Glasgow School of Art) among others, have visited in recent years.
-Besides, PolyU Design Lecture Series has hosted lectures by design academics, researchers, professionals, for example, Don Norman, Ezio Manzini (University of the Arts London), M. Christine Boyer (Princeton School of Architecture), Ron Wakkary (Simon Fraser University), John Zimmerman (Carnegie Mellon University), Miodrag Mitrasinovic (Parsons School of Design), Stephen Jia Wang (RCA), Ron Wakkary (Simon Fraser University), Thomas Heatherwick, Daan Roosegaarde, Tom Dixon, Neil Poulton, Patricia Moore, Kigge Hvid, and many more.
+MDes Scheme engages academic staff beyond PolyU to deliver seminars/ studio subjects or workshopsthroughout the years.
+Eli Blevis (Indiana University Bloomington), Bert Bongers (UTS), Kees Dorst (UTS), Michael Fox, Gordon Hush (Glasgow School of Art) and among others, have visited in recent years.
+Besides, PolyU Design Lecture Series has hosted lectures by design academics, researchers, professionals, for example, Hermann Klockner (Anhalt University of Applied Sciences), Peter Lloyd (TU Delft), Birgit Mager (KISD), Miodrag Mitrasinovic (Parsons School of Design), Stephen Jia Wang (RCA), Ron Wakkary (Simon Fraser University), Thomas Heatherwick, Daan Roosegaarde, Tom Dixon, Neil Poulton, Patricia Moore, Kigge Hvid, and many more.